DHRI-Curriculum/ProjectLab/frontmatter.md

 ## Learning Objectives

-- To identify the purpose of and need for your project
+- Identify the purpose of and need for your project
-- To place your project within the context of other existing work
+- Place your project within the context of other existing work
-- To account for the resources already at your disposal and those you may need
+- Account for the resources already at your disposal and those you may need
-- To locate partners, collaborators, and audiences
+- Locate partners, collaborators, and audiences
-- To develop a work plan
+- Develop a work plan
-- To communicate your plan
+- Communicate your plan
-- To evaluate your progress
+- Evaluate your progress
-- To describe how the work and data will be managed and sustained
+- Describe how the work and data will be managed and sustained
-- To draft an initial project proposal
+- Draft an initial project proposal

 ## Estimated time